kellychurchill/kellychurchill.github.io/_posts/2018-07-30-lead-the-change.md

 Also now available to all IBMers is Slack, which was first introduced by Sam and Kevin in September 2014.
 In <a href="https://medium.com/design-ibm/listen-to-the-wild-ducks-how-ibm-adopted-slack-2bcfd3732680#.5ujkqlfa0" target="_blank">Listen to the Wild Ducks: How IBM adopted Slack — by Bill Higgins</a>, you can learn more about the story of how they created the first Slack team which was a key factor in facilitating collaboration and conversation when creating the FED@IBM mission and community.
 Slack is now widely used across IBM.

 If you think you can't make changes at work, take a look at the resources below and read John Kotter's Leading Change, which is a guide to business transformation.
-If a few people can change the way a 100 year old company with 20,000 products and 400,000 products works, transformation at any company is possible.
+If a few people can change the way a 100 year old company with 20,000 products and 400,000 people works, transformation at any company is possible.

 Now, I am not saying that we have completely transformed and solved all of the challenges at IBM — we are still working through many of them.
 But maybe after reading this, you will be inspired to lead some changes that result in impact at your company.